GTVilla Freischuetz

 Villa Freischütz House Museum

-In 1909, a villa was built in a top location in Maia Alta.
-The stately house no longer presents itself in Art Nouveau style like many other buildings in the spa town, but already in the style of architectural modernism, which was predominant in the first half of the 20th century.
-From the Via Priami path, which leads past the villa, it is hard to see in its park between the trees.
+In 1909, a villa was built in a prime location in Maia Alta.
+This grand building doesn't showcase the Art Nouveau style like many other buildings in the spa town, but rather the Heimatschutzstil - a style of architectural modernism - prevalent in the first half of the 20th century.

 Contact info